-Discover in alphabetical order the biographies of the President, the Director General and the administrators of FFTelecoms:
+Discover the biographies of the managing director and the administrators of FFTelecoms below:

 Marie-George Boulay is Deputy General Secretary, Public and Regulatory Affairs at SFR and sits on the board for the French Telecoms Federation.